About the MKM Throwing Tools

 In the end, the question is: do they work?
 The answer to this question is dramatic: these tools work better than anything else on the market.
 Try them, you will be amazed!

 1. The rib head needs to be screwed down tightly to the handle so that the rib does not rotate while in use.

 2. Hold the handle with the left hand, and tilt the rib so that the rib is trailing along the interior surface of the clay.

 3. Use a flexible rib on the outside – unless you have a particular texture on the outside that needs preserving.

 Image (A): The ribs on the MKM Ultimate Throwing Sticks are removable.

-Image (B): This means that the ribs can easily be replaced with a rib of a different shape – an MKM rib or your own, rigid or flexible.
-If the hole in the rib is too large, simply use a larger fender washer (a large washer with a small screw hole - available at most hardware stores.) to hold the rib onto the handle.
+Image (B): The ribs can easily be replaced with a rib of a different shape.
+If the hole in the rib is too large, simply use a larger fender washer to hold the rib onto the handle.

 Image (D): This shape of rib is found at the other end of all the double-ended throwing sticks.
 This shape is particularly useful for adjusting and lifting the shoulder of a pot, and for moving up the height of the shoulder break (where the shoulder starts moving sharply downward to form the body or belly of the pot).
 A thinner version of this rib is used with the MKM Shoulder Tool.